TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/$SUPER readme.txt

 Better No-Animation Combat, which displays attack/accuracy/critical rate even when combat animations are turned off.
 Comes in two sizes.
  1. R-detailed-easy-battle.js

-Intuitive Seals, which hides units' stats on the combat forecast if the unit(s) in question will be sealed by the opponent's skill or weapon.
+Intuitive Seals, which hides battle stats on the combat forecast if the unit will be sealed by the opponent's skill or weapon.
  1. R-intuitive-seal.js

 Show Weapon Type, which shows either the icon or the name of a weapon's type when checking its stats.